A cloud platform is a software infrastructure that allows users to create their application through cloud-based services.

 - Anthos provides a multi-cloud platform which gives the flexibility to move on-premise without shifting it to any other technologies.

-- AWS offers the highest priority to cloud security and has multi-layer security encryption, which provides a user with tight security space.
+- AWS offers the highest priority to cloud security and has multi-layer security encryption, which provides a user with a tight security space.

 - A significant disadvantage of Anthos is that it can only work with Kubernetes engine.